 The Town Mayor is the first citizen of the town and is elected to the post by fellow Councillors at the Town Council’s annual meeting in May each year.
 The role of Mayor is a non-political position and during the mayoral year, a Mayor puts aside council duties to concentrate on the role as the town’s first citizen.

 The Mayor chairs Council meetings and attends many functions within the town.
 These include representing the Council at civic functions, receiving dignitaries, opening events, talking to clubs and societies and visiting schools.
-The Mayor asks the Deputy Mayor to stand in if he/she is not available.
+The Mayor asks the Deputy Mayor to stand in if they are not available.

-The current Deputy Mayor is Councillor Maria Gee
+The current Deputy Mayor is Councillor Louise Timlin

 WOKINGHAM TOWN MAYORS